Development sandbox#

 # Prerequisites

-brew install git python geckodriver poetry
+brew install git python uv

-# - https://github.com/mozilla/geckodriver/releases
+# - https://github.com/astral-sh/uv/releases

 Run tests#